 Before getting re-upholstered, the frame of this wing chair needed to be repaired, and the base polished.

-To begin, the upholstery and all the tacks were removed.
+To begin, I removed the upholstery and all the tacks.

-The frame had a lot of previous repairs which consisted of metal brackets.
+The frame had a lot of old repairs which consisted of metal brackets.

-All the brackets were removed, and the loose and broken joints were repaired properly – with dowels and glue.
-Here’s a before and after.
+I removed all the brackets and repaired the loose and broken joints with dowels and glue.
+Here’s a before and after photo.

-To get ready for the upholsterer, all the tack holes were filled with sawdust and glue.
+To get ready for the upholsterer, the tack holes were filled with sawdust and glue.

-Next, the base was cleaned, touched up, and polished with shellac and wax.
+Next, the base was cleaned, touched up, and polished.